nermalcat69/projects/README.md

+![ image ](header.png)

 # Nermal's Projects

-this website shows my open source and closed source projects i built so far and you preview them if you want to
+This website shows my open source and closed source projects i built so far and you preview them if you want to

-![ image ](header.png)

 ## Features